The last death eaters

 -What do you want me to do?
 I’m the Snake Girl, the Niece, and whatever other name they give me.
 People are already hushing when I enter a room, taking a step back when they meet me in the corridors.
 The usual stuff.
 And I didn’t hurt anyone, mind you.
 I would never hear the end of it, if I ever dared lifting a finger. » She shook her shoulders in an attempt for indifference, but she sounded hurt.
 Severus had had his set of agreeable little surnames himself, and knew all too well how it felt to be unpopular.
 And that ignited his anger.
 Was it the reason why she had left Li, in the first place?
 She had never told him.

--Let me hex her for you. »
+-You’re right, of course.
+Let me hex her for you. »

 -I’m not my uncle, you know.
 And you’re not my hitman. »